 jevbratt@arts.ucsb.edu

 There are many threads that lead to my current interest in fiber arts.
-On an aesthetic level my data visualization work connects strongly with various textile techniques such as weaving and knitting (as confirmed by the inclusion of my internet visualization work in the textile art exhibition Miniart Textile in Como, Italy in 2006.)
+On a purely aesthetic level my data visualization work tends to resonate with textile techniques such as weaving and knitting.
 The aesthetic similarities are an indication of deeper process-related and historical connections between computers and weaving.
 On a personal level programming and textile techniques both appeal to my affinity for mathematical and process-oriented thinking.
 Another entry point was my interest in the perceptions of non-human animals and our relationships with them.
-Over the years, in parallel with my programming classes, I have been investigating human animal relationships with my students in a class I call Interspecies Collaboration.
+Over the last decades I have been investigating human/animal relationships with my students in a class I call Interspecies Collaboration.
 This interest brought me to sheep and my fiber of choice – wool.
 (I have since become a sheep shearer and wool classer, and I take herding lessons with my mini aussie).

-My work has been exhibited internationally in venues such as The Walker Art Center (Minneapolis), Banff Centre for the Arts (Canada), The New Museum (New York), The Swedish National Public Art Council (Stockholm, Sweden), Centro Colombo Americano (Bogota), Somerset House (London), Miniart Textile - International Fibre Art Exhibition (Como, Italy) and the Whitney Biennial at the Whitney Museum of American Art (New York).
+My work has been exhibited internationally in venues such as The Walker Art Center (Minneapolis), Banff Centre for the Arts (Canada), The New Museum (New York), The Swedish National Public Art Council, Centro Colombo Americano (Bogota, Colombia), Somerset House (London, UK), Miniart Textile - International Fibre Art Exhibition (Como, Italy) and in the Whitney Biennial at the Whitney Museum of American Art (New York).
 It is discussed in numerous books, for example "Internet Art" by Rachel Greene, "Digital Art" by Christiane Paul and “Art + Science Now” by Stephen Wilson.
 I have also published texts about issues related to my practice, for example “Inquiries in Infomics”, a chapter in the anthology "Network Art - Practices and Positions" ed.
 Tom Corby (Routledge) and “Interspecies Collaboration, Making Art Together with Nonhuman Animals” in Tierstudien [Animal Studies] Issue 1 (Neofelis Verlag, Berlin, Germany).
 My animal vision simulation app Zoomorph ¬was created with the support of a Creative Capital grant.